tokyo-ml/tokyo-ml.github.io/_posts/2017-08-15-Keep-calm-and-do-ml.md

 ## Schedule

 - 19:00 Doors open
+- 19:20 *Welcome and introduction* by Edmund Gehringer
-- 19:30 Yann LeGuilly - Backpropagation
+- 19:30 *Backpropagation* by Yann LeGuilly
 - 19:50 --BREAK for FOOD and DRINKs--
-- 20:00 Ashley Smart - Reinforcement Learning
+- 20:00 *Reinforcement Learning* by Ashley Smart
-- 20:30 TBA
+- 20:30 *English to Katakana* by Wanasit Tanakitrungruang
 - 21:00 --Networking time!--
 - 22:00 --CLOSING TIME--